World’s Biggest Meat and Dairy Companies Spend More on Ads than Cutting Emissions — New Report

 JBS, the world’s largest meat company, invested just 0.03 percent of annual revenues into climate measures, the estimate suggests – equivalent to around six percent of its total advertising spend.
 Meanwhile dairy giants Fonterra, Nestlé, and Arla all spent more on advertising than on research and development of low-carbon solutions, according to the report.

-Nestlé – which is estimated to have higher emissions than Slovenia – spent 14 times more on “marketing and administration” in the last year than it did on “regenerative agriculture” (the company’s headline sustainability spending pledge) for the past five years, the report found.
+Nestlé – whose 87.5 million tonnes of emissions are similar to those of Chile – spent 14 times more on “marketing and administration” in the last year than it did on “regenerative agriculture” (the company’s headline sustainability spending pledge) for the past five years, the report found.

 “Regenerative agriculture”, which includes organic and no-till farming, has been widely touted by livestock companies as a solution to their rising emissions.
 However, the nonprofit research organisation World Resources Institute found that while good for the environment, it has “limited potential” to mitigate climate change.